Vestride/fancy-index/README.md

 Now restart apache `sudo apachectl restart`.

+If you're having trouble or don't see the correct files, follow this [guide](http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-10-yosemite/) to get your Sites folder working.

 ## Mobile Comparison

 Now you don't have to zoom in or be a sniper with your finger!